white4ocolate/white4ocolate/README.md

 ## Hi there 👋 I'm Yurii

-I’m an iOS Developer with over 2.5 years of experience building user-friendly, reliable, and high-performance mobile applications.
+I’m an iOS Developer with 3 years of experience building user-friendly, reliable, and high-performance mobile applications.
 My passion is creating apps that solve real-world problems and delight users.

 ## 🔧 Skills:
 - UIKit, SwiftUI, AutoLayout